Tadreebi/fe/README.md

 ## Development Instructions & Notes

 - Please try to stick to the Node.Js common naming convention of camel-case, so you would nameYourThingLikeThis.
+Except when you name n call a component, its name should be camel-case but first letter capitalized, so it woulb be LikeThisNaming.
+- Whenever you remember a missed key in the backend, please head to BE [project](https://github.com/Tadreebi/be/projects/2) task manager & add card for it.

+## React App Building Steps

+Soon...

+## How to start development
+- For first time..
+  - Clone repo to local machine.
+  - Cd to directory
+  - Run CLI command of

+        npm install
+- Run CLI command of

+      npm run start

 ## Adding New Module Instructions